-Below you’ll find some of the most common back-to-school items translated into potential pick-ups for the grown up guy who has an eye for style.
-A warning: Just like Mom or Dad or Grandma or Grandpa, be prepared for sticker shock here.
-It’s early in the season, sales haven’t hit these new arrivals quite yet.
-No wonder those receipts gave heartburn to the person in your house who signed the field trip permission slip.
+Below you’ll find some of the most common back-to-school items translated into potential pick-ups for someone who has an eye for style.
+A warning: Just like the parent or guardian who forked out their hard earned dough for your trapper keepers and colored pencils, be prepared for sticker shock.
+It’s early in the new retail season.
+Significant sales haven’t quite hit these new arrivals just yet.
+No wonder those receipts gave heartburn to the person in your house who signed all those field trip permission slips.

 Backpack —> Briefcase

 - WP Standard “The Woodward” Briefcase – $348 (Shown above.
 Review here.)

 - Fossil Haskel Leather Double Zip Briefcase – $170 – $200ish (shown very top of post.
 Review here.)

 - Maverick & Co.
 Manhattan Deluxe Leather Briefcase – $279